TotalTest/SpecFlow.Contrib.Variants/README.md

 ```

 ### 3. App.config
 Specify the plugin name and ensure the type is set to 'Generator'.
-The variant key can also be a custom value, the default is 'Variant' is none is specified.
+The variant key can also be a custom value, the default is 'Variant' if none is specified.

 e.g.
 ```XML